Enjoy Kaffee & Sachertorte in Hotel Sacher Wien, Café Central, and Demel

 Coffee near the Hofburg in K.u.K Hofzuckerbäcker Ch.
 Demel’s Söhne

-Café Demel is spread over several rooms and levels in an historic building in the Kohlmarkt in Central Vienna.
-The outdoor seating is very popular too and allow clear views of the Hofburg imperial palace.
+Café Demel is spread over several rooms and levels in a historic building in the Kohlmarkt in Central Vienna.
+The outdoor seating is very popular too and allows clear views of the Hofburg imperial palace.
 The long court battle over the rights to the name Sachertorte seemed to have done no damage to Demel – the publicity made Demel famous in Vienna and beyond.
 The Sachertorte here is worth sampling – and essential for an informed opinion on whether Sachertorte is better made by Demel or Sacher.
 However, Demel was originally foremost a confectionary and has excellent other cakes and pastries too.

 Demel’s best-known invention is Kaiserschmarrn.
 Kaiserschmarrn was originally invented by Demel as the dessert for the wedding of Emperor Franz Joseph and Elizabeth (Sisi), duchess in Bavaria.
 (She apparently did not enjoy it as it would do damage to her figure.)
 Kaiserschmarnn is commonly served to children in the German-speaking world but note that Demel in Vienna uses the original alcohol-soaked raisins in its recipe.